 Freelance Journalist Safety Principles

 On February 12, 2015, a coalition of major news companies and journalism organizations gathered to endorse worldwide freelance protection standards.
-Translations are now available in Arabic, French, Hebrew, Persian, Portuguese, Russian, Spanish and Turkish.
+Translations are now available in Arabic, French, Hebrew, Persian, Portuguese, Russian, Spanish, Turkish and Ukrainian.

 * In late 2015, the coalition, organized as A Culture of Safety (ACOS) Alliance, launched new security information sharing, training, insurance and communications initiatives.